 For some couples, a collaborative law divorce is preferable to divorce mediation because it allows each spouse to have an attorney “on their side,” listening to them individually at times and helping them to advocate for themselves.
 While a divorce mediator must remain neutral, favoring neither one spouse nor the other, a collaborative law family attorney can advocate for you in the negotiation process.

 Collaborative law divorce tends to be much more expensive than divorce mediation: two attorneys must be paid for each hour; negotiations tend to be less direct; and couples opting for collaborative law rather than mediation may have less trust or more conflict than those choosing mediation.
 Collaborative law divorce is, however, faster, less expensive, and less conflictual than any contested divorce process executed through court motions and actions.

 Be aware that some family law attorneys may refuse to sign a “disqualification agreement” but will use the term “collaborative” in the everyday sense of the word and say that they will work “collaboratively” or cooperatively on a divorce case.
 Without a binding disqualification agreement, however, there cannot be a collaborative divorce process.
 Negotiations in this situation cannot be as open and direct, because there is less trust.
 In the worst-case scenario, a divorce lawyer may claim to work “collaboratively” and then use out-of-court negotiations to gain information and a tactical advantage for surprise court actions.

 Collaborative family law attorney Julia Rueschemeyer is always happy to use a collaborative divorce process (sign the “disqualification agreement”) because it is the best way, along with mediation, for couples and their families to work out the terms of their separation agreement.
-She can also recommend other divorce attorneys in Western Massachusetts who understand and practice collaborative law divorce.
-Feel free to call Julia with any questions about collaborative law divorce, divorce mediation, or other non-adversarial ways of reaching a separation agreement.
+She can also recommend other divorce attorneys in Massachusetts who understand and practice collaborative law divorce.
+Feel free to call Julia with any questions about collaborative law divorce and divorce mediation, non-adversarial ways of reaching a separation agreement.